HypertextAssassin0273/ModernSnakesAndLadders-PF_Project/README.md

 Its main purpose is to make sure that the included functionalities aren't re-used whenever main function is called.
 Also, it initializes the file names which are used to save In-game variables & strings.
 Hence, keeping your file names updated even if you have to rename the files in application.\
 \
 **main():**\
-This function is the main function.
 This function contains the control of the whole game.
-User can switch to resume, new game, load game, save game, tutorial and exit from this function.
-It calls the respective function as user’s input.
-In this function user can use pre-defined short cut keys too.\
+A user can switch to resume, new game, load game, save game, tutorial and exit from this function by simply scrolling up/down in the menu.
+It calls the respective functions as user’s input.
+In this function user can also use pre-defined short cut keys too.\
 \
 **gotoxy(int x,int y):**\
 It take coordinates (x,y) as parameters and point the cursor pointer on designated coordiantes on screen.\